Quantum Groups and Quantum Cohomology: The Lie algebra

 \section{The Lie algebra $\fg_Q$}

 Let $\fg_Q\subset \bY$ be the span of operator $\bE(m_0)$, where $m_0$ is constant polynomial in $u$.
 In other words, $\fg_Q$ is spanned by the matrix elements of the classical $R$-matrix $\br$.
 Formula \eqref{top_comm_E} shows $\fg_Q$ is a Lie algebra.
+The following is clear